QuantumLabsLtda/adonisjs-cerberus/README.md

   --from-controllers Generate a resource for each app Controller
 ```

 This command creates a new *resource* into resources table.
-You only need to specify the `name` of resource, `slug` argument is optional.
+You only need to specify the `name` of resource, the `slug` argument is optional.
 The options are:
   `-p, --permission` - Generate permissions
   `-a, --always-ask` - Ask which permissions give in each Resource once (false by default)